xieyuheng/inner/persons/judea-pearl/causality.md

 1. to provide convenient means of expressing substantive assumptions;
 2. to facilitate economical representation of joint probability functions; and
 3. to facilitate efficient inferences from observations.

+TODO How Bayesian Networks can be viewed as representation of joint probability functions?

+TODO How to construct Bayesian Networks?

+- **Definition 1.2.2 (Markov Compatibility)**

+  If a probability function `P`
+  admits the factorization of (1.33) relative to DAG `G`, we say that `G` represents `P`, that `G` and `P` are compatible, or that `P` is Markov relative to `G`.

+Ascertaining compatibility between DAGs and probabilities is important in statistical modeling primarily because compatibility is a necessary and sufficient condition for a DAG `G` to explain a body of empirical data represented by `P`, that is, to describe a stochastic process capable of generating `P`.

 ## 1.3 Causal Bayesian Networks